nextcloud/all-in-one/reverse-proxy.md

 Simply translate the docker run command into a docker-compose file.
 You can have a look at [this file](https://github.com/nextcloud/all-in-one/blob/main/compose.yaml) for some inspiration but you will need to modify it either way.
 You can find further examples here: https://github.com/nextcloud/all-in-one/discussions/588

+You can also use this third party service called [composerize.com](https://www.composerize.com) to easily convert a docker run command to a docker-compose file.
+Just copy & paste the docker run command listed above and extract your new docker-compose configuration based on that.

 ## 3. Limit the access to the apache container

 Use this environment variable during the initial startup of the mastercontainer to make the apache container only listen on localhost: `--env APACHE_IP_BINDING=127.0.0.1`. **Attention:** This is only recommended to be set if you use `localhost` in your reverse proxy config to connect to your AIO instance.
 If you use an ip-address instead of localhost, you should set it to `0.0.0.0`.